-These guidelines are intended to provide an idea of the department's stance on distributed computing jobs on the department UNIX machines.
-These might include net-wide contests such as the RC5 encryption challenge and ongoing projects such as SETI@home.
+These guidelines are intended to illustrate the department's policies on distributed computing jobs on the department UNIX machines.
 While CS UNIX machines can be used for distributed computing projects, such use must in no way compromise or interfere with the use of those machines for any academic or research use.

 Within that limitation, the usual guidelines regarding system resource use must be followed.
 Any distributed computing job must be submitted to an automatic queuing system such as condor.
 On any platform where such a system is not installed, nonacademic distributed computing jobs may not be run.

-The staff has the right to kill any distributed computing job for any reason at any time.
+The department has the right to kill any distributed computing job for any reason at any time.
 (The usual reason would be a failure to follow the above guidelines.)

-If you believe you have a compelling reason not to follow the above guidelines, write gripe [at] cs [dot] utexas [dot] edu before doing so.
+If you believe you have a compelling reason not to follow the above guidelines, write email@example.com before doing so.

-Resource use guidelines from the "UNIX Usage Guidelines" page:
+Resource use guidelines from the "UNIX Usage Guidelines" page include:

 - For those machines that have a batch processing system installed,